It's a crime to smoke in many indoor areas in Nevada. Under certain circumstances, it's even a crime to allow children in a bar where there's smoking.

 Nevada smoking crimes

 It's illegal to smoke in a non-smoking facility in Nevada.
-People who light up a cigarette in a smoke-free zone are usually just asked to leave without police getting involved.
+People who light up a cigarette in a smoke-free zone are usually just asked to leave without the police getting involved.
 But people who persist in violating the rules may be cited or arrested.
 Beatty Nevada criminal defense attorney Michael Becker explains:

 Ned walks around the Fashion Show Mall smoking a cigarette.
 Security asks him several times to stop smoking.
 When Ned repeatedly refuses, police are called and cite him for smoking.